algon-ns/nec.emacs.d/README.md

 ## Required
 You need til have 2 fonts: Source Code Pro Medium and OpenDyslexic are required.
-Also You need to have a directory called "~/Projects/", and I have my orgfiles desvribed i the file "~/Dropbox/org/org-files".
+Also You need to have a directory called '~/Projects/', and I have my orgfiles described i the file '~/Dropbox/org/org-files'.

 ## about this file